benmvp/slides/2020/jsconfhi/perfect-lib.md

 </div>

 NOTES:
-- I'm guessing you probably already knew all of that
+- I'm guessing you probably already knew most if not all of that
 - Typically you'd run typing, linting & testing with 3 separate commands
   * But with Jest projects, you can run them **all** through Jest
 - Jest is a platform that's broken up into 3 main parts
-  * The "file collector" in the beginning that determines which files to run on
+  * The **"file collector"** in the beginning that determines which files to run on
-  * The "error reporter" at the end that displays success or failure
+  * The **"error reporter"** at the end that displays success or failure
-  * The "runner" in the middle which runs whatever we're validating
+  * The **"runner"** in the middle which runs whatever we're validating
 - Instead of running the Jest test runner, we can run `eslint` or `tsc` for Typescript
 - This enables linting in watch mode, which `eslint` command doesn't support
   * Also allows them to be run in parallel